calacademy-research/intensity-plot/README.md

 This project is a visualization tool for organizing microsatellite data.
 It allows you to select and group allele samples that are related.

-The visualization component itself is a written in javascript, using react components.
-The visualization is hosted in an Electron application shell, but could be re-used in a different application.
+The visualization component itself is written in javascript, using react components.
+The visualization can be run in a browser window or Electron application shell, but could also be re-used in a different application.

 ## Getting Started